 - Coupon Code — insert a WooCommerce coupon code that subscribers can use at checkout.

 - Product Collection — display a dynamic collection of products based on custom filters and sorting rules.
+Includes a Cart Contents variant that automatically shows the products a customer left in their cart, designed for use in abandoned cart emails.

 - Featured Products — highlight one or more featured products with images, prices, and a link to the product page.